 Bechuanaland became independent, as Botswana, in 1966.
 Since then, it has been a representative republic, with a consistent record of uninterrupted democratic elections and the lowest perceived corruption ranking in Africa since at least 1998.
-Botswana is one of the most sparsely populated countries in the world and it was one of the poorest too, but the GDP has improved very rapidly over recent years - mining (Botswana is the world's biggest diamond producing country), cattle and tourism.
+Botswana is one of the most sparsely populated countries in the world.
+80 % of the country is covered by the Kalahari Desert.
+So, it was one of the poorest too, but the GDP has improved very rapidly over recent years - due to mining (Botswana is the world's biggest diamond producing country), cattle and tourism.
 Both the Kalahari and the Delta (during the seasonal floods) are home to a multitude of wildlife.
 It sounds promising.

 Chobe Game Park, Botswana

 We navigate the perimeter of the Caprivi Strip, a strange elongated finger of Namibia, to Chobe Game Park in Botswana.
-The park is famous for vast herds of elephants and it doesn’t disappoint.
-They are giant enough to fill the camera frame without a zoom and there are grey specks of elephants as far as the eye can see across the savannah.
+The park is famous for vast herds of elephants (the highest concentration in Africa) and it doesn’t disappoint.
+They are giant enough to fill the camera frame without a zoom and there are grey specks of elephants, as far as the eye can see, across the savannah.
 These are Kalahari elephants, the largest of them all.
 There are also elephant hunting lions (calves and weaklings), Cape buffalo, rhinoceros (both black and white), warthog, kudu, impala, zebra, hyenas, hippos, crocodiles, baboons and wildebeest.
-This is possibly the greatest concentration of wildlife in Africa.
+And more meerkats than any other country in the world.)

 On the Chobe River